Diabetes

 • Amputation of feet and legs not related to accidents or injury

-While there is currently no cure for diabetes, both type 1 and type 2 can be managed.
+While there is currently no cure for diabetes, both type 1 and type 2 diabetes can be managed.
 If you follow doctor’s orders, the disease should not get in the way of living a long, healthy life.
 If you are overweight or obese, you can lose weight with medical supervision.
 If your cholesterol is high, medications combined with exercise and a healthy diet can decrease levels of LDL (low-density lipoprotein), also known as bad cholesterol.

 Controlling your weight and cholesterol can also reduce the risk of heart disease and stroke.